Cheekbone Reduction, Zygoma Reduction in Bangkok, Thailand

 - A patient with too high cheekbones

-Questions To Ask Plastic Surgeons Before Cheekbone Reduction Surgery
+Questions To Ask A Facial Plastic Surgeon Before Cheekbone Reduction Surgery

 An experienced surgeon will take care to answer every question that a patient may pose before and after performing any procedures.
 It is often advised for a patient to list the questions on paper in advance of a cheekbone reduction consultation.